Receiving a pinpoint diagnosis

 Every patient has unique needs.
-The most powerful tool we have to make a diagnosis for a patient at MetroDerm, P.C. in Atlanta, GA, is clinicopathologic correlation.
-That is, the synthesis of medical history, physical examination, and pathology to come to a pinpoint diagnosis.
+The most powerful tool we have to make a diagnosis for a patient is clinicopathologic correlation, which combines medical history, physical examination, and pathology to come to a pinpoint diagnosis.

 Our practice has physicians trained and board-certified in dermatology, dermatopathology, and Mohs surgery allowing seamless integration of diagnostic information to find the best diagnosis.
 Once the diagnosis is established, our physicians design and coordinate a treatment plan based on years of experience and training.
 Our goal is to keep your skin as healthy and beautiful as possible by applying an integrated approach to cutaneous medicine.